Shattered Glass

 If you liked this one, these are good places to keep going.

-The Scarlet and the Black makes sense here because it matches the same viewing mood and gives this page a stronger next-click option.
+The Devil's Double makes sense here because it matches the same viewing mood and gives this page a stronger next-click option.

-Snow Flower and the Secret Fan makes sense here because it matches the same viewing mood and gives this page a stronger next-click option.
+End of the Spear makes sense here because it matches the same viewing mood and gives this page a stronger next-click option.

 Movie FAQ